kruczys/keycloak-k8s-app/README.md

 # Movie Review App

 This project is a simple movie review application built using Next.js for the frontend and Express.js for the backend.
 It's deployed using Kubernetes and includes Keycloak for authentication and PostgreSQL for data storage.
+This project was made as final for "Technologie Chmurowe" class at University of Gdańsk.

 ## Table of Contents